tarunmenon/Elev_migration_diet/README.md

 ## Stable isotope dataset
 Raw data from the Stable Isotope analysis (Carbon and Nitrogen) of 258 bird whole blood samples in the summer and winter and 75 plant samples across an elevation gradient in the eastern Himalayas.
+This can be found on zenodo

 1) **bird_iso.csv**: Bird whole blood samples, 3 columns
 Samples: Unique ID for the sample which is combination of the unique number on the ringed bird and the date the sample was collected